Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 - Compatible with Lightstreamer Adapter Remoting Infrastructure (Proxy Adapters) version 1.6 or newer.
 - Compatible with Lightstreamer JavaScript Client Library version 6.0 or newer.
+- For a version of this tutorial compatible with Lightstreamer Server version 5.1.2, please refer to [this tag](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-socket/releases/tag/v1.0.0).

 ## Final Notes
 For more information, please [visit our website](http://www.lightstreamer.com/) and [post to our support forums](http://forums.lightstreamer.com) any feedback or question you might have.
 Thanks!